-First Nations, Inuit and Métis Peoples tackle some of the most challenging and rewarding jobs in the Canadian Forces.
+First Nations, Inuit and Métis Peoples tackle some of the most challenging and rewarding jobs in the Forces.
 They are part of dynamic teams of skilled professionals and leaders.

-Many Aboriginal people have taken advantage of the education and training opportunities that the Canadian Forces offer, like paid college and university programs.
-As a result, they have become exceptional leaders in every field of the Canadian Forces, from engineers and physiotherapists, to technicians and systems specialists.
+Many Aboriginal people have taken advantage of the education and training opportunities that the Forces offer, like paid college and university programs.
+As a result, they have become exceptional leaders in every field of the Forces, from engineers and physiotherapists, to technicians and systems specialists.

-A career in the Canadian Forces is more than just a job.
+A career in the Forces is more than just a job.
 It is an opportunity to make a difference in Canada and in other parts of the world.
 It is a chance to be a part of a history of service and a community of people dedicated to preserving peace and security.

 We work with Aboriginal communities, leaders and veterans to raise awareness of all a military career has to offer.
-Through our “CF Experience” programs, you will work and train with the Canadian Forces for a specific period of time, and experience the lifestyle, without the commitment to joining the Canadian Forces.
+Through our “CF Experience” programs, you will work and train with the Forces for a specific period of time, and experience the lifestyle, without the commitment to joining the Forces.

 - Aboriginal Leadership Opportunity Year